ekkno/hello-world/README.md

 Hey,
 learning new things requires a first step.
-Why do not start with the help of a training?
+Why not start with the help of a training?